evelazcoro/MyDotnet/README2.md

 # Something Important
 # This course is super improtant
-# This is not working
+# Finally got it working